CCI-Tools/cate/doc/source/architecture.rst

    DatasetCollection, Dataset, DatasetAdapter

-The ``Dataset`` interface defines the abstract operations that can be performed an all supported data formats.
+The ``Dataset`` interface defines the abstract operations that can be performed on all supported data formats.
 The ``DatasetAdapter`` is the base class for all ``Dataset`` implementations for a given data model. :numref:`uml_cdm` shows two implementations: